About Ebykr

 “The Book for Cyclists has been published in various forms since the 1880’s.
 It has been an invaluable reference point for us as a company, a testament to the ingenuity and flair for communication born forth from our halls throughout our history.
 Today, as we look forward to the newest golden era for the bicycle, we happily continue this proud tradition, contributing the latest chapter to a long company narrative.”

 That long company narrative represents all phases of bicycle saddle evolution.
 Defines it, more like.
-From early models like the original B. 70 in 1890 — made to be mounted to the sloped backbone of high-wheel bicycles — all the way forward to today’s performance-oriented Cambium C. 13 — with its monocoque carbon frame keeping things to a feathery 259 grams — the historical family of Brooks saddles and accoutrements offers a wonderful reflection of cycling itself over the years.
+From early models like the original B. 70 in 1890 — made to be mounted to the sloped backbone of high-wheel bicycles — all the way forward to today’s performance-oriented Cambium C. 13 — with its carbon rails and vulcanized rubber deck keeping things feathery — the historical family of Brooks saddles and accoutrements offers a wonderful reflection of cycling itself over the years.

 To call that family prolific would be an understatement.
-Brooks saddles embody just about every idea that has gone into bike saddles since the great Baron Karl von Drais first wobbled down that bumpy road in Mannheim two hundred years ago.
+Brooks saddles embody just about every idea that has gone into bike saddles since the great Baron Karl von Drais first wobbled down that bumpy road in Mannheim in 1817.
 Thankfully their zeal stopped at the pneumatic saddle craze that afflicted so many of their early contemporaries in the 1890s.
 Now, agonize over the thought of getting that kind of puncture when riding on those kind of roads.

 First, a quick primer on Brooks corporate history.
 John Boultbee Brooks founded his namesake company in 1866 in Birmingham, England to make horse harnesses and leather goods.
 After an oft-cited sequence of events between 1878 and 1882 where his horse died, he was unable to buy a new horse, he borrowed a friend’s bike to get to work and he disliked the saddle on that borrowed bike, the proverbial die was cast.

-The Brooks family decided to step away from their core saddle business in 1958.
-They sold the saddle division of Brooks Industries Ltd. to Raleigh Cycle Company, which was itself then acquired by the British Tube Investment Group, or TI.
-TI owned Reynolds Tubing and Sturmey-Archer, maker of famous internal hub gears.
-The arrangement fizzled in 1999 when Raleigh/TI filed for bankruptcy and hung its subordinate Brooks/SA division out to dry.
+The Brooks family decided to step away from their core saddle business at the end of the 1950s, selling the saddle division of Brooks Industries Ltd. to the Raleigh Cycle Company.
+(Brooks dates that sale to 1958; Grace’s Guide records it in 1959, and the exact year remains unsettled.)
+Raleigh was itself bought by the British Tube Investment Group, or TI, in 1960.
+TI owned Reynolds Tubing and Sturmey-Archer, maker of the famous internal hub gears, and it shuffled Brooks first into its automotive division and then into its bicycle division.

 Bicycle saddle suspensions can be categorized into at least two different categories.
 Brooks saddles have featured both active suspension systems and passive suspension effects in their chassis and seat top designs since first appearing in the 1880s.
 As pointed out by Bill Laine at Wallingford Bicycle Parts, many Brooks saddles employed and employ the use of both active and passive suspensions in their designs.